jenspets/qmk_firmware/users/jenspets/readme.md

 I use this as a base for keymaps on all the keyboards I use.
 The extra keys on the keyboards are used for convenience keys, e.g., enter, the letter "j", and so on.
 The reason for J on a convenience key, is that Norwegian has many words with the bigrams "hj" and "kj" that are very inconvenient to type in a Colemak-DH keymap.

 The Hasu usb-usb converter has an ISO-layout, but the HHKB has an ANSI layout.
 This means that the macros for Row 4, left hand, has to be implemented manually instead of using the XXX_R4_L macro.

+## Lights
+The layers have different colours based on the base color defined.
+Each layer change will change the backlight's hue with a set amount from the base layer color.